 Polyester clothing tends to be slippery and almost silky to touch and the fibres can be woven or knitted to create the fabric, although knitted maximises its flexibility.
 It is a naturally bright fibre and can be modified easily for different uses.

-What are some popular uses for polyester?
+5. What are popular uses?

 - Coats and anoraks

 - Bedding such as sheets, duvet covers and sleeping bags